 - date sugar

-While supplements are not a substitute for a healthy diet, they are essential for covering nutritional gaps in your diet.
+While supplements are not a substitute for a healthy diet, they can help you to start feeling better faster, while also filling in nutritional gaps from your pre-existing diet.

 If you use nothing else when it comes to supplements, then at least use this.